The Northern District of New York upgraded to CM/ECF NextGen on Tuesday, January 16, 2018.

 - Applicant's completed Petition for Admission to Practice

-- Certificate of Good Standing from highest court of state where admitted (dated within the last six months)
+- Certificate of Good Standing from highest State Court where admitted (dated within the last six months) (B)

 Oral Application for Pro Hac Vice

-When an attorney requesting to be admitted Pro Hac Vice cannot follow the formal application process by motion as noted above, the applicant may be admitted to practice in this district upon an oral motion made in open court.
-The motion is made by the sponsoring attorney on the record.
-Immediately following the court proceeding, the applicant must report directly to the Clerk's Office to pay the $100 Pro Hac Vice admission fee and to complete a New Attorney E-Filing Registration Form and Petition for Admission Form.
-The attorney will be given 30 days to submit additional documentation.
+In lieu of a written Motion, the sponsoring attorney may make an oral motion in open court on the record.
+In that case, the attorney seeking pro hac vice admission must immediately report to the Clerk's Office to pay the $100 Pro Hac Vice admission fee and to complete the Attorney Registration Form and Petition for Admission to Practice Form.
+The attorney will be given 30 days to submit a current Certificate of Good Standing.
+In addition, the applicant must register for pro hac vice E-filing access to the Court in his/her individual PACER account within 48 hours.
 A written Notice of Appearance must also be filed with the court in accordance with N.D.N.Y.
-Local Rule 83.2.
+Local Rule 11.1.

 A law student appearing as a Student Practitioner may with the court's approval, under supervision of an attorney, appear on behalf of any person, including the United States Attorney, who has consented in writing on the form prescribed by the Clerk of the Court.

-To view the complete rules regarding student practice in the New York Northern District Court please review General Order 13 regarding student practice.
+To view the complete rules regarding student practice in the New York Northern District Court please review Local Rule 83.8 regarding student practice.